- Meningitis info

 - How we help

 The death of someone close from meningitis or meningococcal septicaemia can be traumatic, distressing and painful.
 The suddenness of the death can lead to confusion, feelings of isolation and disbelief.
 You may have many questions regarding the death, the disease and what to expect in the weeks and months ahead.

 Talking to someone unrelated and removed from the situation can be beneficial, this is where we can help and support you during this difficult time.
-Our helpline staff are always there to listen, 24 hours a day and can answer your questions and talk through the ways we may be able to help.
+Our helpline staff are there to listen and can answer your questions and talk through the ways we may be able to help.

 Our Founder, Steve Dayman knows personally the impact of meningitis having lost his son Spencer to meningitis in 1982.
 He is always there for people to talk to on the phone or visit them at home.
 Just call him on 07903 412144 or email him at [email protected]

 Our counselling service offers an opportunity to talk in confidence to someone experienced in listening to people who are bereaved.
 It focuses on the emotional trauma and life changes that you may be experiencing.
 Professional help, while not for everyone, may be needed shortly after death, or a long time afterwards.
 It can confirm that what you are experiencing is normal.